UVA and PUVA

 - Irritable erythematous papules on skin that is not usually sun-exposed

-- Treat with emollients & topical steroids.
+- Treat with emollients and topical steroids.
 Rarely, systemic steroids are necessary for a severe reaction.

 - Continue PUVA; oral prednisone may be necessary.